 An alternative way to explore the Delta is overland, using small characterful lodges, private sampans, cars and bicycles.

-Vinh Long is one of the Mekong Delta’s most tranquil areas, yet it’s still easily accessible from Saigon.
+Vinh Long is one of the Mekong Delta’s most tranquil areas, yet it’s still easily accessible from Ho Chi Minh City.
 A three-hour car journey will get you there in time for lunch and an afternoon’s exploration.
 One of our preferred places to stay is Coco Riverside Lodge, perched on the edge of a quiet waterway.

 Each of its five bungalows are traditionally styled to blend in with their surroundings, but still offer modern conveniences such as air conditioning, a minibar and hot showers.
 Meals here are simple yet plentiful, and all take full advantage of the locally grown produce.
 The place is built for relaxing and enjoying a cold drink on the riverfront veranda.